 - Recipient: Recipient means a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
 However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.

-- Third party: Third party means a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.
+- Third party: The third party means a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorized to process personal data.

 Name and address of the controller

 Telefon: +49 931 466 217 10

 anevis solutions GmbH